Pull: Download Resources

 Whenever there are updated translations on Transifex you want to use, you can get them by running

 Transifex can provide different versions of a translation file depending on your needs – for example, you might only want reviewed translations in your file.
 These different versions are known as modes.
 You can specific the mode of the file you want to download by using the

 Currently, the available modes are:

 - reviewed: the file will include reviewed strings in the target language.
-All other string will either be empty or in the source language depending on the file format.
+All other strings will either be empty or in the source language, depending on the file format.